mathieu-lornac/YACassandraPDO/README.md

 This version is developped for the CQL3 target only.
 We do not provide any support for former versions of CQL.

+# PHP 7

+The upstream version of this driver is compatible with PHP7 only.
+PHP 7 internal APIs are very different from the previous ones.
+Retrocompatibility is broken and no support of the previous versions is planned.

 # Cassandra versions support

-NEW: The driver is compatible with versions of Cassandra up to 2.0.x

-The support of Cassandra 2.0 is very new.
-So if you experience bugs, incorrect behavior or anything suspect, don't hesitate to fill a bug report.
+The driver is compatible with versions of Cassandra up to 2.2.6 If you experience bugs, incorrect behavior or anything suspect, don't hesitate to fill a bug report.

 # What is different from the Datastax version?
  - Added support for float numbers, decimals